The AI Race

 FUD is so effective the CIA recommended it to intelligence operatives in WWII – the Simple Sabotage Field Manual abounds with tactics that are meant to slow down, exhaust, and confuse, while maintaining plausible deniability:

-FUD also leverages the industry funding of scientific research, positioning the latter as in favor of the status quo.
-A recent review of the influence of industry funding on research describes the practice:
+FUD also encourages and exploits the industry funding of scientific research.
+A recent review of the influence of industry funding on research describes the practice (emphasis ours):

 "Qualitative and quantitative studies included in our review suggest that industry also used research funding as a strategy to reshape fields of research through the prioritization of topics that supported its policy and legal positions, while distracting from research that could be unfavorable.
 Analysis of internal industry documents provides insight into how and why industry influenced research agendas.
 It is particularly interesting to note how corporations adopted similar techniques across different industry sectors (i.e., tobacco, alcohol, sugar, and mining) and fields of research.
 The strategies included establishing research agendas within the industry that were favorable to its positions, strategically funding research along these lines in a way that appeared scientifically credible, and disseminating these research agendas by creating collaborations with prominent institutions and researchers."